DecLearn/declearn/docs/devs-guide/docs-build.md

 mkdocs serve  # by default, serve on localhost:8000
 ```

+In practice, the actual documentation website is built using
+[mike](https://github.com/jimporter/mike), so as to preserve access to the
+documentation of past releases.
+This is however out of scope for building
+and testing the documentation at a given code point locally.

 ## Contributing to the documentation

 You may contribute changes to the out-of-code documentation by modifying